 In case you choose to not delete the executed job, the result will be made available in the workflow page, with different information like the workflow’s owner name, the start date and the final state, as shown in Figure 13.
 Also other jobs that are running and need interaction or jobs that failed are listed here.

 You can discard and delete any of the jobs from the workflow page at a later time by clicking the three dots on the line corresponding to the job execution and choosing Discard from the context menu that opens.
 Here you can also copy a direct link to the final results page of a specific job.

 On the workflow page you can also click Copy link to… to obtain the address of either the link to the main page of the current workflow or to its execution page.

-The link to the execution page of a workflow is considered the basic URL of the workflow, the starting point for the parametrization and Direct linking to workflows in KNIME WebPortal.
+The link to the execution page of a workflow is considered the basic URL of the workflow, the starting point for the parametrization and Direct linking to Data Apps in KNIME WebPortal.